Organic (and other) Certification

 The very first thing to clarify about Oeko-Tex is that it is NOT an organic certification, although it's often used alongside, or in tandem with, organic certification and this can lead to misconceptions.

-If a textile has been Oeko-Tex tested, all it means is that it's been tested to not contain the top 100 harmful chemicals.
-To shine a very blue light on this, it could - potentially - contain the 101st worst chemical.
+If a textile has been Oeko-Tex tested, it means is that it's been tested to not contain the top 100 harmful chemicals.
+To shine a very blue light on this, it could - potentially - contain the 101st worst chemical!
+Or others!

-For example, a cotton T-shirt, made from conventionally grown cotton fibres, can be awarded Oeko-Tex testing which will show that none of the worst 100 chemicals were present at the time of testing.
-However, as those fibres weren't organically grown, there's a very high likelihood that as a crop, they were heavily sprayed with toxic pesticides and were grown with petro-chemical based fertiliser.
-Prior to testing, these would have had to be very vigorously washed out.
-So there's no guarantee that that T-shirt's history even remotely squeaky-clean, even if the end product might superficially be.
+For example, a cotton T-shirt, made from conventionally grown cotton fibres, can be awarded Oeko-Tex certification, which will show that none of the worst 100 chemicals were present at the time of testing.
+However, if those fibres weren't organically grown, there's a significant likelihood that as a crop, they were heavily sprayed with toxic pesticides and other nasties, such as herbicides and petrochemical-based synthetic fertilisers.
+Vigorous washing can remove these efficiently enough for the fabric to be successfully awarded certification.
+So Oekotex certification doesn't provide any guarantee, in the way that organic certification does, that the T-shirt's environmental history is as squeaky-clean as the testing might suggest.
+It's only a chemical-free assurance for the end product.

-The only way to formally have confirmation that a textile has been grown without pollutant or harmful chemicals is by organic certification.
+The only way to formally have confirmation that a textile has been grown without polluting or harmful chemicals is through organic certification.